Skip to main content

 Illinois Abortion Laws

-Abortion is legal in Illinois through viability.
-Thereafter, abortion is legal only if the life of the mother is at risk.
+Abortion is legal in Illinois through fetal viability.
+Thereafter, abortion is legal only if the health care professional finds that the abortion is necessary to protect the life or health of the patient.

-While the landmark 1973 Supreme Court decision in Roe v.
-Wade legalized abortion at the federal level, the Supreme Court's 2022 decision in Dobbs v.
-Jackson Women's Health Organization overruled Roe and returned abortion regulation to the states.
+The landmark 1973 U.S. Supreme Court decision in Roe v.
+Wade legalized abortion at the federal level, finding that the individual right to privacy encompassed the decision to end a pregnancy.

-Specifically, Illinois' Reproductive Health Act (immediately enacted upon its signage into law on June 12, 2019) codifies that "every individual has a fundamental right to make autonomous decisions about one's own reproductive health."
-This includes the right to have an abortion.
-The law specifically states that a "fertilized egg, embryo, or fetus does not have independent rights,” contrasting with some states' efforts to pass "personhood" bills on behalf of unborn fetuses.
+Illinois law specifically states that a fertilized egg, embryo, or fetus does not have independent rights, contrasting with some states' efforts in recent years to pass "personhood" bills on behalf of unborn fetuses.

 Illinois Abortion Laws at a Glance